hayden9002/Inspiron-1515-EFI/README.md

 https://dortania.github.io/OpenCore-Install-Guide/

 the only thing you need is the recovery image it should be mac os lion.

+Make sure that you get the MBR on efi legacy setup

 Orginal Specs:
 CPU Model: Intel(R) Core(TM)2 Duo CPU T7800 @ 2.60GHz